We have test results for more than 35 home espresso machines – manual, semi-automatic and capsule – priced from $70 to $2499.

 Australians love our coffee – possibly a little too much.
 According to Appliance Retailer magazine, a staggering 36% of us consume five or more cups of coffee a day.
 But regardless of how much coffee we drink, we certainly like to drink good coffee, and that's where these machines come in.

 With so many designs, features and technologies on offer, you need to make time to research before buying an espresso machine.
 Think about what kind of coffee you're after and which model will give you the results you want.

 We cover four types of coffee machine in our testing:

-- Manual and semi-automatic machines are for those who want the hands-on experience to make their own coffee exactly how they like it.
+- Manual and semi-automatic machines are for people who want the hands-on experience of making their own coffee exactly how they like it.
 Semi-automatic machines will automatically cut off the flow of coffee once a preset amount has been poured into the cup, while with a manual machine you have total control and need to cut the flow of coffee yourself.

 - Hand pump machines We've tested one hand pump machine, which works on the same principles as a manual machine except that you need to use a pump action to push the water through the ground coffee.

-A 30mL shot of espresso forms the base of any coffee.
-You should use fresh coffee beans and grind them just before use, which means you'll need a coffee grinder
+A 30mL shot of espresso forms the basis of any coffee.
+You should use fresh coffee beans and grind them just before use, and for that you'll need a coffee grinder.